-The results of round 1 of the Delphi survey were reviewed at a face-to-face meeting of the working group.
-A total of 46 of the 48 individuals (95.8 %) who agreed to participate completed round 1 of the survey.
-Of the 25 items, 24 were rated as important, with one item ('Source of Funding') being rated as neither unimportant nor important.
+The results of round one of the Delphi survey were reviewed at a face-to-face meeting of the working group.
+A total of 46 of the 48 (95.8 %) individuals who agreed to participate completed round one of the survey.
+Of the 25 items, 24 were rated as important, with one item ("Source of Funding") rated as neither unimportant nor important.
 There was no evidence of disagreement on ratings of any items according to the RAND/UCLA method.
 These findings did not change when the responses of the MAPS working group were excluded.
-On the basis of the qualitative feedback received in round 1, items describing 'Modelling Approaches' and 'Repeated Measurements' were merged, as were items describing 'Model Diagnostics' and 'Model Plausibility'.
+Based on the qualitative feedback received in round one, items describing "Modelling Approaches" and "Repeated Measurements" were merged, as were items describing "Model Diagnostics" and "Model Plausibility".
 In addition, amendments to the wording of several recommendations and their explanations were made in the light of qualitative feedback from the panellists.

-Panellists participating in round 1 were invited to participate in a second round of the Delphi survey.
-A summary of revisions made following round 1 was provided.
-This included a document in which revisions of each of the recommendations and explanations were displayed in the form of tracked changes.
-Panellists participating in round 2 were provided with group outputs (mean scores and their standard deviations, median scores and their IPRs, histograms and RAND/UCLA labels of importance and agreement level) summarizing the round 1 results (and disaggregated outputs for the merged items).
-They were also able to view their own round 1 scores for each item (and disaggregated scores for the merged items).
-Panellists participating in round 2 were offered the opportunity to revise their rating of the importance of each of the items and informed that their rating from round 1 would otherwise hold.
+Panellists participating in round one were invited to participate in a second round of the Delphi survey.
+A summary of revisions made following round one was provided.
+This included a document in which revisions to each of the recommendations and explanations were displayed in the form of track changes.
+Panellists participating in round two were provided with group outputs (mean scores and their standard deviations, median scores and their IPRs, histograms and RAND/UCLA labels of importance and agreement level) summarising the round one results (and disaggregated outputs for the merged items).
+They were also able to view their own round one scores for each item (and disaggregated scores for the merged items).
+Panellists participating in round two were offered the opportunity to revise their rating of the importance of each of the items and informed that their rating from round one would otherwise hold.
 For the merged items, new ratings were solicited.
-Panellists participating in round 2 were also offered the opportunity to provide any further comments on each item or any further information that might be helpful to the group.
+Panellists participating in round two were also offered the opportunity to provide any further comments on each item or any further information that might be helpful to the group.
 Non-responders to the second round of the Delphi survey were sent up to two reminders after 14 and 21 days.
-The analytical methods for the round 2 data mirrored those for the first round.
+The analytical methods for the round two data mirrored those for the first round.

 The results of the second round of the Delphi survey were reviewed at a face-to-face meeting of the working group.
-A total of 39 of the 46 panellists (84.8 %) participating in round 1 completed round 2 of the survey.
-All 23 items included in the second round were rated as important, with no evidence of disagreement on ratings of any items according to the RAND/UCLA method.
-Qualitative feedback from the panellists participating in round 2 led to minor modifications of the wording of a small number of recommendations and their explanations.
-This was fed back to the round 2 respondents, who were given a final opportunity to comment on the readability of the final set of recommendations and explanations.
-On the basis of these methods, a final consensus list of 23 reporting items was developed.
+A total of 39 of the 46 (84.8 %) panellists participating in round one completed round two of the survey.
+All 23 items included in the second round were rated as important with no evidence of disagreement on ratings of any items according to the RAND/UCLA method.
+Qualitative feedback from the panellists participating in round two led to minor modifications to wording of a small number of recommendations and their explanations.
+This was fed back to the round two respondents who were given a final opportunity to comment on the readability of the final set of recommendations and explanations.
+Based on these methods, a final consensus list of 23 reporting items was developed.